sarahwolf32/Language-Model-RNN/README.md

 ## The Loss Function

 To compute the loss for a given word, we first compute the losses at each time-step <i>t</i> (each letter).
 We use a loss function commonly used for softmax outputs, that considers only the probability assigned to the "correct" letter.
 You can see this in the equation below.
-Since y<t> is a one-hot letter vector with zero entries in all but one index, and anything times zero is zero, only the index i where y<t> = 1 will count toward the sum.
+Since y<t> is a one-hot letter vector with zero entries in all but one index, and anything times zero is zero, only the index where <i>y<sub>i</sub><t> = 1</i> will count toward the sum.

-Once we have the per-letter losses, we can compute the loss for the word by simply summing them.

 <!-- L(y<t>, y_hat<t> = - sum[y<t>log(y_hat<t>)] -->
 <img src="https://latex.codecogs.com/gif.latex?\dpi{80}&space;\huge&space;\mathcal{L}(y^{<t>},\hat{^}^{y}^{<t>})=-\sum_{i}y_{i}^{<t>}log(\hat{^}^{y}_{i}^{<t>})" title="\huge \mathcal{L}(y^{<t>},\hat{^}^{y}^{<t>})=-\sum_{i}y_{i}^{<t>}log(\hat{^}^{y}_{i}^{<t>})" />

+Once we have the per-letter losses, we can compute the loss for the word by simply summing them.

 <!-- L(y, y_hat) = sum[L(y<t>, y_hat<t>)] -->
 <img src="https://latex.codecogs.com/gif.latex?\dpi{80}&space;\huge&space;\mathcal{L}(y,\hat{^}^{y})&space;=&space;\sum_{t}\mathcal{L}(y^{<t>},\hat{^}^{y}^{<t>})" title="\huge \mathcal{L}(y,\hat{^}^{y}) = \sum_{t}\mathcal{L}(y^{<t>},\hat{^}^{y}^{<t>})" />